How Do You Get Bed Bugs

 However, even if you do not see anything, you need to be careful.
 Many times, the bed bugs are not easily found but will come out while you are asleep.
 A pretty sure-fire to avoid bringing any home would be to put your luggage, shoes, etc. into the bathtub where they cannot get onto your stuff.
 If you feel that is a bit too much, at least keep your belongings off the floor.
 Doing this will usually avoid bed bugs from finding a nice crease in your luggage to ride home in.

 Airports are generally another hot spot for activity.
 Think about your luggage that you so carefully placed up high or in the bathtub to avoid bed bugs in your hotel room.
 Well, that suitcase now sits next to the guy who stuffed his under the bed in the luggage compartment in the plane.
 There is not much that you can do about this, but you can still keep them from getting into your home.
 Before bringing the suitcases inside, leave them in the garage.
 Take all your clothes out, and be sure to wash them.
 In the meantime, your bag can sit in the garage until your next trip.
 Bed bugs can survive for a long time and can find you by sensing carbon dioxide, but it is unlikely to happen when they are shut up in the garage.
 To be extra careful, stick your luggage in plastic bags and seal them.

 #3- Your House

-If you were not the one that was traveling, but your relatives where traveling to you, you might want to take some precautions.
-Chances are that your family is not as careful as you are and may not have made any of the attempts above to avoid bringing bed bugs to your home.
+If you were not the one that was traveling, but your relatives are coming to you, you might want to take some precautions.
+The chances are that your family is not as careful as you are and may not have made any of the attempts above to avoid bringing bed bugs to your home.
 After they are gone, you might want to check the bed or couch and look for signs of bed bugs.
 Catching an infestation early makes all the difference in the world.